 Bear Market Blockchain Innovations – Part 1

-Leading blockchain innovations in 2019 are dominated by the implementation of a Turing-complete smart UTXO model of Crypto-Conditions, originally a cryptographic encoding format from IETF.
+Leading blockchain innovations in 2019 are dominated by the implementation of a Turing-complete smart UTXO model known as the Custom Consensus Framework, originally a cryptographic encoding format from IETF.
 Komodo lead developer jl777 saw great potential in the technology and worked with polyglot developer libscott through 2018 to continue and establish an ongoing list of open source innovation:

 - History of blockchain innovation